-South Korea is France’s third-largest partner in trade in Asia.
-Both countries want to be centers for the creative economy and innovation and are developing technological and industrial cooperation.
-In 2018, France’s foreign direct investment in South Korea was 4.9 billion euros, 15 percent higher than it was in 2017.
+South Korea is France’s third-largest trade partner in Asia.
+Both countries want to be centers for creative economy and innovation through technological and industrial cooperation.
+In 2018, France’s foreign direct investment in South Korea was EUR 4.9 billion, 15 percent higher than it was in 2017.

 France-based research institutes find South Korea particularly attractive.
 There are several joint research institutes in South Korea, such as the Institut Pasteur Korea.
 The French National Centre for Scientific Research also has three partner laboratories in the country.

 The Hong Kong Special Administrative Region of the People’s Republic of China is an international hub for trade, business, and the financial sector.
 Hong Kong is often considered the gateway to Mainland China for international investors.